octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ## Modifying the storage
 Before coding the logic of the first action, the storage has to be modified.
-The contract needs an **administrator**: he will launch a raffle session, with a **description**.
+The contract needs an **administrator**: that will launch a raffle session, with a **description**.
 When the raffle is **opened**, it should be clearly noted in the storage.
 This raffle will need a **reward** and will be ongoing for a given **time**.

 So, 5 pieces of information are needed:
 - the raffle administrator
 - a description about the raffle
-- is the raffle opened ?
+- is the raffle opened?
 - the reward in tz
 - the raffle end date.

-> What would the types for each piece of information ?
+> What would be the types for each piece of information?

 For each piece of information, the corresponding type is:
 - raffle administrator: address
 - raffle description: string
-- raffle opened ? : boolean
+- raffle opened? : boolean
 - reward: tez
 - raffle end date: timestamp

 So far, the storage was empty, thanks to the `unit` type.
 The storage now needs to hold five pieces of information, of different types.
-Several values can be held in a map, but they must have the same type.
+Several values can be held in a map, but they must be of the same type.
 Besides, map are not meant to keep the same number of elements.

 The correct way to define a storage is to use the `record` type.